-- 2010 Interdisciplinary Mathematics and Biology (IMB) project is funded by NSF for four years to create five more biomath modules, and one semester or whole year courses for 12th grade mathematics or science courses or combined courses.
-Partner schools across the country play a key part. - North Dakota has already gained approval to offer a full year BioMath course starting next year.
+- Center for Discrete Math and Theoretical Computer Science - Established 1989 - 11-years as an NSF Science and Technology Center and sustained since - Mission to catalyze research & education in DM/TCS o 2010 Interdisciplinary Mathematics and Biology (IMB) project is funded by NSF for four years to create five more biomath modules, and one semester or whole year courses for 12th grade mathematics or science courses or combined courses.
+Partner schools across the country play a key part.
+North Dakota will offer a full year BioMath course starting this year, and Massachusetts, Missouri, and Montana will offer a one semester course this fall and spring.

-o 2010 The Value of Computational Thinking Across Grade Levels (VCTAL) project is funded to develop 12 week-long modules for high school classes across all disciplines and grade levels.
+DIMACS particularly emphasizes integrating research & education o 2010 The Value of Computational Thinking Across Grade Levels (VCTAL) project is funded to develop 12 week-long modules for high school classes across all disciplines and grade levels.
 This project includes partner schools and their teachers, and also Summer Student Prototyping Workshops to provide advice to writers and teachers, and test the materials on students.